Qbeast-io/qbeast-spark/README.md

 ### 5. Interact with the format

 Get **insights** or execute **operations** to the data using the `QbeastTable` interface!

+> WARNING: ISSUE #[282](https://github.com/Qbeast-io/qbeast-spark/issues/282) Replication not enabled on Multiblock Format (from v.0.6.0).
+We don't encourage to use this method since it can impact index consistency.

 ```scala
 import io.qbeast.spark.QbeastTable